cytechmobile/radicle-planning-boards/README.md

 ## Self hosting

-You will need two domains, one for the Radicle Planning Boards and another for the Radicle Interface.
+You will need two domains, one for the Radicle Planning Boards and another for the Radicle Explorer.

 1. Deploy the `radicle-planning-boards` repository
-    - Set the `NUXT_PUBLIC_PARENT_ORIGIN` environment variable to your Radicle Interface domain
+    - Set the `NUXT_PUBLIC_PARENT_ORIGIN` environment variable to your Radicle Explorer domain
 2. Deploy the [radicle-interface-with-planning-boards](https://github.com/maninak/radicle-interface-with-planning-boards)
 repository
     - Update `src/config.json` with your Radicle Planning Boards domain e.g.